-Table 2-1: Optional sybinstall parameters for Sybase IQ Server , installation
+Table 2-1: Optional s sybinstall parameters for Sybase IQ S Server

+installation -

 Parameter Function

+-------------------------------- ---

 -products Specify product(s) to install.
 Products not listed are ignored.
 If a parameter is omitted, all products are installed or selected by user menu selection.
 Products are:

 • IQ - Sybase IQ

-• OC - Open Client
+OC - Open Client

 • SC - Sybase Central

 • JC5 - jConnect 5.5

 • JC6 - jConnect 6.0

 • JRE - Java Runtime Environment

 -src <source cd-directory=""/> Specify directory from which to install.

+-unlock Avoid problems when files to be updated are held in memory.
+Installs files in a shadow directory, links to the correct location, then removes shadow directory.

--V Assume "yes" to all questions, warnings, and errors.
+-у Assume "yes" to all questions, warnings, and errors.